 The most common types of claims brought against police officers are false arrest, malicious prosecution, and excessive use of force.
 Those asserting a false arrest claim must be able to show that the police officer arrested them without having probable cause to believe that they committed a crime, thus violating their Fourth Amendment right against unreasonable seizure.

 Malicious prosecution claims must be supported by showing that the victim was deprived of their Fourteenth Amendment right to liberty.
 This can be established by showing that a criminal proceeding, for which there was no probable cause and was brought with malice toward the victim, was initiated against the victim and ended in the victim’s favor.

 Victims of police misconduct and brutality may argue that their civil rights were violated under Section 1983 of the Civil Rights Act of 1871, which allows victims to bring private civil actions for being denied civil rights by anyone acting in an official government capacity.
 To prove an excessive use of force claim, the victim must show that the officer’s use of force was unreasonable given the circumstances of the case.

 If you believe you are the victim of police misconduct or brutality, contact a Philadelphia police brutality lawyer at Williams Cedar.
 You may be entitled to compensation for your injuries and damages for pain and suffering.
 Our skilled and experienced legal team is dedicated to defending the rights of those victimized by officers of the law.
-From our offices in Cherry Hill, New Jersey and Philadelphia, we represent clients throughout Pennsylvania, New Jersey, and nationwide.
+From our offices in Haddonfield, New Jersey and Philadelphia, we represent clients throughout Pennsylvania, New Jersey, and nationwide.
 To discuss your case, contact us online or call us at 856-874-7500 or 215-557-0099.